Preventing Sexual Harassment at Work

 Employers are already liable for harassment that occurs “in the course of their employment” by their staff and others under their control, unless they can show that they took all reasonable steps to prevent it.

-This guide will help you understand what is changing, acting as a toolkit to help you get started.
+This guide will help you understand what is changing and acts as a practical toolkit to support you.

 Workplace harassment: the stats